romualdo-ah/ecommerce/README.md

 ### Some consideration

-Project uses an external URL to serve the images so the original (http://lorempixel.com) was'nt working so it changed (http://lorempixel.com.br).
+The project uses an external URL to serve the images, so the original (http://lorempixel.com) did not work, and was changed (http://lorempixel.com.br).

-## Packages in this project
+Packages in this project

 * React
 * Next.JS